Harrogate Yorkshire Tea

-It is immensely fitting that Harrogate a small town in Yorkshire, North England should have a tea named after it.
-You should now be wondering why that may be so, and of course I will tell you.
+It is immensely fitting that Harrogate, a small town in Yorkshire, North England, should have a tea named after.
+It would help if you now wondered why that might be so, and of course, I will tell you.

-The wells became an attraction and visitors flocked to ‘take the waters’ at Harrogate, turning the small town into a Spa destination.
-This in turn created a proliferation of tea shops, the most famous being Betty’s.
-To this day a visit to the town is not complete without stopping at Betty’s for tea and some exceedingly good cakes.
+The wells became an attraction, and visitors flocked to ‘take the waters’ at Harrogate, turning the small town into a Spa destination.
+This, in turn, created a proliferation of tea shops, the most famous being Betty’s.
+To this day, a town visit is not complete without stopping at Betty’s for tea and some exceedingly good cakes.
 Tea served in Harrogate certainly has a delicious taste.

-I learned my tea making skills at an early age and my passion for tea has never wavered in fact continues to grow.
+I learned my tea-making skills at an early age, and my passion for tea has never wavered.
+In fact, it continues to grow.
 My life is very different now, but each new day starts with a cup of Harrogate tea, taking me back to those times in the Yorkshire town.
-Thanks mum.
+Thanks, mum.
 This is certainly a special tea from a special town.
-Be sure to share Harrogate, Yorkshire tea with all your visitors.
+Be sure to share Harrogate Yorkshire tea with all your visitors.

-Tags: Bettys Cafe, Broken Orange Pekoe, downtown sarasota farmers market, Harrogate yorkshire Tea, kettle, local coffee + tea, loose leaf tea, Orange Pekoe, sarasota, Selby Gardens, Siesta Key, Siesta Key Village, sip locally, Sir William Slingsby, tea kettle, Tea Lady, tea pot, tealady, teapot, teaspoon, Tewitt Well, Yorkshire Pudding, Yorkshire Terrier
+Tags: Best teas, Bettys Cafe, Broken Orange Pekoe, downtown sarasota farmers market, Duranko, Harrogate yorkshire Tea, kettle, local coffee + tea, Local Tea, Local Tea Co, loose leaf tea, Orange Pekoe, sarasota, Selby Gardens, Siesta Key, Siesta Key Village, sip locally, Sir William Slingsby, SRQ, tea blog, Tea Journey, tea kettle, Tea Lady, tea pot, tealady, teapot, teaspoon, Tewitt Well, Yorkshire Pudding, Yorkshire Terrier